Commercial Lawyer for Startups and SMEs

 Visit our Corporate Lawyer for Startups page for further information about corporate law.

 Following closely behind corporate and consumer law is privacy law.
 Privacy is an ever-developing area of law with increasingly global ramifications.
 Since the implementation of the European Union’s General Data Protection Regulation (GDPR) Australian businesses selling into the EU need to consider not only complying with the Australian Privacy Principles (which are set out in Schedule 1 of the Privacy Act 1988 (Cth)) but also the GDPR.
-IT and Startup Lawyers regularly advise businesses on privacy laws including the obligations relating to the notifiable data breach scheme following data breaches and cyber security events.
+Startup Lawyers Brisbane regularly advise businesses on privacy laws including the obligations relating to the notifiable data breach scheme following data breaches and cyber security events.